KnownSubset/CSE559-FaceDetector/readme.markdown

 _______

 ## Overview

-###Training
  Viola-Jones face detection is a machine learning technique that generates a set of features that are useful in identify faces.
 These "useful" features are found by measuring of the response a set of postive and negative rectangles within a 24x24 pixel square.
 A simplistic approach was taken in determining which rectangles should comprise the feature, rather than try out all 180,000+ possible features.
 A rectangle type was chosen from five types of rectangles generating the rectangle, as shown below.

  ![Rectangles](https://github.com/KnownSubset/CSE559-facedetector/raw/master/rectangles_types.jpg "Rectangles") There also is a rotated version of the three part feature calculated and not all parts of the features will have the same dimensions as the othe parts.

+##Training

 In the training phase, using the generated rectangle, I determined its response against all of the faces and nonfaces.
 The more images that it correctly identified will give it a higher score.
 After the training phase determines the features that have the best scores, I combined them into a single feature.